AlmostNever/almostnever.github.io/index.md

 **I am a law student with a strong focus on public interest law.**

-I am a first-year law student at Duquesne University and am currently looking for public-interest internships.
+I am a second-year law student at Duquesne University and am currently looking for public-interest internships.

 **I am also a trans woman.**